donalmurtagh/iou/README.md

 ![Expense](docs/screenshot.png)

 ## How does it work?
-IOU supports two types of transactions, payments and expenses.
+IOU supports two types of transactions: payments and expenses.

 ### Expenses
 Shared expenses should be entered into the table on the right-hand side.
 It is assumed that all shared expenses should be split 50/50.
-For example, if Ann and Bob have a current balance of $0 (neither owes the other anything), then they receive a gas bill for $100, Ann pays $20 and Bob pays $80, the expense should be entered like so:
+For example, if Ann and Bob have a current balance of $0 (neither owes the other anything), then they receive a gas bill for $100 of which Ann pays $20 and Bob pays $80.
+This expense should be entered like so:

 ![Expense](docs/expense.png)